hivesolutions/appier/doc/controllers.md

 # Controllers

 Controllers are the bridge from the outside world to the app.
 They define handlers that listen to requested URLs, perform logic, and return a response.
-Typically an handler upon receiving a request will do the following:
+Typically a handler upon receiving a request will do the following:

 1. Retrieve entities (instances of a model stored in the data source)
 2. Invoke their logic (application logic should be encapsulated in the model files)